zhuy16/learning_notes/1_jupyterSetUp.md

+# We can use jupyter lab/notebook on both Locus and Biowulf.

-# SIMPLIFIED PROCEDURES TO START JUPYTERLAB ON BIOWULF
+# 1. SIMPLIFIED PROCEDURES TO START JUPYTERLAB ON BIOWULF
 Add this line to the local ~/.bashrc file:
 #### alias wulf="sshpass -p ******** ssh -tX zhuy16@biowulf.nih.gov 'echo ----hello loged-in!;bash -l'"
 add these lines to the login ~/.bashrc file on biowulf